yangjc/template-parser/readme.md

 Processing Logic:

-1. If *var-type* declared, load resource and assigns to result, *var-type* will be removed from name.
+1. If *var-type* declared, loads resource and assigns to `result[varName]`, *var-type* will be removed from property name.
-1. Context of actions is bind to parsed result.
+1. Context of actions is bind to parsed `result`.
-1. `get` type will be executed at last, means result context is available.
+1. `get` type will be executed at last, means `result` context is available.

 Check `demo/pack.*.js` for examples.